 Here are a few best practices that have helped me and my clients stay on track, focused and productive before jumping into the digital abyss.

 2. GIVE A TIME LIMIT: Depending on what your intention is, try setting an alarm to remind yourself when you need to move on to another task.
-Or if you'd like other options: Here is a great list of apps/sites to help track time.
+I personally like using Caato Time Tracker to track all my tasks and client work.

 3. BE FAIR TO YOURSELF: Don’t get in the habit of comparing yourself to others.
 It's not fair to criticize your chapter 2 because you're comparing it to someone else’s chapter 20.
 It’s great to have people that you admire and whose style you love but remember that the accounts you idolize were also once beginners.
 Learn from them, be happy for them, and know that you are going to have your very own kind of stepping stones as you progress and evolve.
 If you find yourself feeling bad, take a little break, but don’t doubt how amazing you are and don’t give up just because you’re not the BEST yet.
 There’s room for us all to shine.